eth-cscs/abcpy-models/Network/SpreadingProcessNetwork/ReadMe.md

 the 100 simulated epidemics on the simulated networks and creates the corresponding Figures.
 * SimpleContagionPosteriorVisualization.py and ComplexContagionPosteriorVisualization.py: Creates the figure
 of the posterior distributions.
 * Results: This folder is used to save the simulated epidemics and inferred results.
-(Empty, contains are avaiable on request)
+(Empty, contents are avaiable on request)
 * Figure: This folder is used to save the Figures generated from the visualization file.
-(Empty, contains are avaiable on request)
+(Empty, contents are avaiable on request)

 ## Reference